PamPayne/austria/austria-legal-text-en.md

 >
 > When awarding the contract, particular consideration shall be given to the business acumen required for satisfactory distribution, the availability of fully appropriate business premises and the favourable location of the location.
 The concessionaire must draft contracts for distribution in a uniform manner.
 Equal conditions with regard to the amount of remuneration and the other contents of the contract must be ensured according to objective criteria.
 These provisions may not be deviated from by individual agreement or general terms and conditions.
 Deviating, supplementary or different regulations are inadmissible and ineffective.
 >
-> Deviations from these provisions or a change in the sales structure in accordance with Section 14 (4) (3) are the Gambling Regulatory Authority in writing justified .
+> Deviations from these provisions or a change in the sales structure in accordance with Section 14 (4) (3) are the Gambling Regulatory Authority in writing justified.
 Provided that the gambling supervisory authority does not expressly refrain from prohibiting it, changes can be made after three months at the earliest.
-The gambling supervisory authority shall prohibit the intended change in whole or in part by means of a decision if the intended change is necessary to cover or maintain an effective and nationwide distribution network.
-> is not necessary or if the contracting parties to be treated as a matter of priority suffer a direct economic disadvantage as a result of an amendment."
+The gambling supervisory authority shall prohibit the intended change in whole or in part by means of a decision if the intended change is necessary to cover or maintain an effective and nationwide distribution network. is not necessary or if the contracting parties to be treated as a matter of priority suffer a direct economic disadvantage as a result of an amendment."'

 (d) The following paragraph 15 shall be added: